The Houses of the Oireachtas Service is the parliamentary administration which provides advice and support services to:

 - Members (Deputies and Senators) of the Houses of the Oireachtas.

-The Service is staffed by 440 full-time equivalent general, professional and technical civil servants.
+The Service is staffed by approximately 500 full-time equivalent general, professional and technical civil servants.
 The Houses of the Oireachtas Commission acts as the governing body of the Service.

 Clerk of Dáil Éireann